MNKOM9010 – Communicating Science

-Communicating scientific knowledge is an important skill for any PhD candidate aiming for a successful career in academic research, private companies or in the public sector.
+Communicating scientific knowledge is an important skill for PhD-candidates aiming for a successful career in academic research, private companies or in the public sector.
 Communication skills also contribute to critical thinking, dialogue between scientists, and a closer relationship between scientists and the public.

 In this course, you will develop the skills you need to communicate science to fellow scientists and to the public.
 Participants will discuss and explore how the writing process contributes to scientific thinking, and how writing is an essential tool for learning, discovery and communication.

 You will learn methods to generate ideas, strategies for how to draft, structure and revise a text or a presentation, and techniques to give and receive feedback from peers.
-You will learn to analyze various genres in science communication, and how to evaluate and effectively employ visual communication in articles, online and in presentations.
+You will learn to discuss communication theories and strategies, and use this knowledge to analyze various genres in science communication.
+You will also learn to evaluate and effectively employ visual communication in articles, online and in presentations.

 After completing this course, you are able to: